anshul-3000/recipe_recommendation/README.md

 ### 🍴 Scraping Recipes

 To scrape new recipes, run the notebook scraping/scrape_recipes.ipynb.
-This will gather recipe data from the
+This will gather recipe data from the specified sources and save it to the data/raw folder.

+## 🤝 Contributing

+Feel free to submit issues or pull requests if you have suggestions for improving the system or adding new features.

+## 📜 License

+This project is licensed under the [MIT License](LICENSE).